Jfortin1/Statistics_for_genomics/2015/Lab5/README.md

     Scchr02 606035  606036  MACS_peak_9     97.00
     Scchr03 203     204     MACS_peak_10    62.00

-The columns are: chr, start, end, peak id and score (height of the summit)
+The columns are: chr, start, end, peak id and score (height of the summit).